 Check oil levels while parked on level ground.
 You should check your oil level at least every 500 miles or once a week.
 On most vehicles there are two marks on the gauge.
 The oil level should be between the upper and lower marking.

 You’ll find how much oil you’ll need to add for topping up in your owners’ manual.
 Generally, this will be between 0.5 and 1 litre.
-Don’t rush it, just add a little at a time and return after five to ten minutes to check the level.
+Don’t rush it, just add a little at a time and return after five to 10 minutes to check the level.
 Large oil loss suggests there may be an engine problem.

 Windscreen wipers